kennysmithed/oels2020/oels_reading_wk9.md

 Read:
 - [Kanwal, J., Smith, K., Culbertson, J., & Kirby, S. (2017).
 Zipf's Law of Abbreviation and the Principle of Least Effort: Language users optimise a miniature lexicon for efficient communication. *Cognition, 165*, 45-52.](https://doi.org/10.1016/j.cognition.2017.05.001)

+NB.
+This paper is behind the Elsevier paywall so you will have to be on the University network or the VPN to access it.

 ## Re-use